Is your small business website helping or hindering your business?

 Before we continue, let’s talk briefly about website design pricing.
 Some business owners worry that custom website design prices can be prohibitively high.

-It’s true that many design companies and agencies charge thousands of dollars for their services.
+Many design companies and agencies indeed charge thousands of dollars for their services.
 But this isn’t universally true (crowdspring’s high-quality website design projects start at just $899, including all fees).

 2. You updated your brand identity or marketing strategy

 But brand identity and marketing strategies are fluid, living things.